 Catastrophic Impacts of Fast Fashion Trends on Environment

 Over 60 percent of fabric fibers are made of synthesized materials, derived from fossil fuels.
 As a result, when the clothing ends up in a landfill, it does not decay easily.
-Even if the synthetic microfibers end up in the sea, freshwater and elsewhere, including the deepest parts of the oceans and the highest glacier peaks, it will not decay and pollute the environment.
+Even if the synthetic microfibers end up in the sea, freshwater, and elsewhere, including the deepest parts of the oceans and the highest glacier peaks, they will not decay and pollute the environment.

 A Global Polluter

 Fast fashion contributes to a large part of global pollution and greenhouse gas emissions, as this business model treats cheap clothing as a perishable good that can be disposed of after brief use.
 Globalization has fueled this multi-billion-dollar trend.
 It has allowed brands to outsource various links of their supply chains to countries with menial environmental and labor protections to keep costs down.
 This attitude has led to widespread pollution and labor rights abuse.

 A newly published review paper in Nature Reviews Earth & Environment highlights the environmental penalties of fast fashion, fashion’s intricate international supply chain, and proposes solutions to bring a cleaner fashion future.

 The amount of clothing bought per capita has increased rapidly over the past few decades.
 According to collected data, consumers bought 60 percent more clothing in 2014 than in 2000 but kept each clothing item half as long.
 In the US, people buy one item of clothing every 5.5 days, and across Denmark, Sweden, Norway, and Finland purchase an average of 16 kilograms of textiles per person per year.